 Challan can refer to bill receipt, invoice or an official summon.
 A TDS challan is an official document that shows the tax deducted at source.
 Central Board of Indirect Taxes manages this directly.
 In this article, we will discuss more TDS challan.

-In 2004, the manual process of collection of taxes was replaced with the Online Tax Accounting System (OLTAS).
-It was introduced with an intention to minimise human intervention thereby reducing errors and facilitating online transmission of details of tax collected, deposited, refund, etc. OLTAS issues a single copy of a Challan and enables taxpayers to track the status of their challans or e-challan deposited in banks online.
-There are three types of Challans which are issued:
+In 2004, the manual process of collection of taxes was replaced by Online Tax Accounting System (OLTAS).
+It was introduced with an intention to minimize human intervention, thereby reducing errors and facilitating online transmission of details of tax collected, deposited, refunded etc. OLTAS issues a single copy of a Challan and enables taxpayers to track the status of their challans or e-challan deposited in banks online.
+There are three types of Challans that are issued:

 Challan ITNS 281 is issued, when the taxpayer deposits TDS and TCS.
 Therefore, it has to comply with the timelines laid out for deducting and depositing tax.

 Due dates for payment of TDS

 1. TDS deducted on payments (excluding the purchase of property): 7th of the subsequent month

 2. TDS deducted on the purchase of property: 30th of the subsequent month

 3. TDS deducted in the month of March: 30th April